Heaumer/utils/README.md

 Note that if upper protocol uses TCP/IP data (eg. 'Host:' of HTTP header), it won't be changed.

+# lockf.c
+Similar to procmail's lockfile, except it doesn't wait for lock file to be available but return with exit status 1 it file can't be created.

+Use `-f` to use mkfifo(3) rather than open(2).

 # Shell scripts (sh/)
 ## Acme/Text edition related
 ### acme